choguun/iota-carbon-rwa/README.md

 5. List their NFTs for sale on a simple marketplace.
 6. Browse and purchase listed NFTs using IOTA tokens.
 7. Retire (burn) their NFTs to claim the offset.
+8. Receive an on-chain `RetirementCertificate` as proof after retiring an NFT.

 ## Technology Stack